jules2689/trudeau/trudeau/2020-04-17/q_a.md

 Good morning,  Trudeau.
 With respect to the deployment of Canadian armed forces members, can you tell US where those military members are coming from and why such a limited number of reinforcements for Quebec?because, as we know, the -- these facilitis  in a dire situation.
 We have been working with Quebec and we were speaking to Quebec yesterday to see exactly how we could support them.
-We're talking about 125 military members who will be providing significant support to these institutions in Quebec and we know that we can do more with the red cross and the bank of volunteers that we have.
+We're talking about 125 military members WHO will be providing significant support to these institutions in Quebec and we know that we can do more with the red cross and the bank of volunteers that we have.
 Quebec also has a group of volunteers it can access.
 We will continue to seek ways to provide that help as best we can and will always want to do more.
 But the situation with the c. a.f.
 Members is that we are always limited in our medical resources within any organization.